SE-Project-GatorBlog/Gator_Blog/Sprint3.md

 ---

 ## 1. Sprint Goal
-The goal of Sprint 3 was to complete core blog functionalities with full CRUD operations, enhance the password reset process via email, and implement frontend profile page integration.
+The goal of Sprint 3 was to complete core blog functionalities with full CRUD operations, enhance the password reset process via email, implemented Redis caching to optimize database queries,and implement frontend profile page integration.
 This sprint focused on robust testing and seamless integration between frontend and backend systems.

 ---